-The Bank's Scenario Analysis process was used to help identify and measure the physical and transition risks and opportunities that are being faced from climate change.
+The Core Banking Group's Scenario Analysis process was used to help identify and measure the physical and transition risks and opportunities that are being faced from climate change.
 This analysis process was qualitative rather than quantitative.
 This has the advantage of removing the need for complicated quantitative modelling and some of the limitations that approach presents such as a failure to accurately measure all impacts, especially those from acute events.
 As an output of the Scenario Analysis, the time horizons of these risk quantifications match those stated above for scenarios.

-In 2023, the Scenario Analysis process and resulting identification of risk and opportunities were undertaken outside of the business-wide strategy and capital planning processes.
+In 2023, the Scenario Analysis process and resulting identification of risk and opportunities were undertaken outside of the businesswide strategy and capital planning processes.
 Work is under way to incorporate the Scenario Analysis process into regular strategic planning.
 However, existing processes already take account of climate and other ESG risk and opportunities within our capital planning.
-In 2023, the climate-related and ESG risk framework (see page 23) and the business's broader sustainability plans were part of the annual Medium Term Planning (MTP) process, which includes asset growth by subsector out to 2030 and dedicated budget to execute climate-related and sustainability initiatives.
+In 2023, the Climate-Related and ESG Risk Strategic Framework (see page 29) and the business's broader sustainability plans were part of the annual Medium-Term Planning (MTP) process, which includes asset growth by subsector out to 2030 and dedicated budget to execute climate-related and sustainability initiatives.

-customers and wholesalers will have greater access to financial resources and intellectual property with operations that are often more geographically distributed and more diverse supply chains and - for aggregators and processors - one step removed from the direct impacts to farming and growing.
+Conversely, larger customers and wholesalers will have greater access to financial resources and intellectual property with operations that are often more geographically distributed and more diverse supply chains and - for aggregators and processors - one step removed from the direct impacts to farming and growing.
 This situation is somewhat reversed for transition risks whereby large and wholesale customers - with larger size and stronger brands and reputation - are more exposed and sensitive to the stronger expectations from their customers, stakeholders, society and sectoral best practice along with applicable legislation.
 Small farms, whilst still needing to maintain market competitiveness on GHG emissions, are potentially less likely to be the direct targets of regulations or possible litigation.